Dosta!

 Dosta! a Slavic word meaning "enough", is a Council of Europe awareness raising campaign which aims to bring non-Roma closer to Roma citizens by breaking down the barriers caused by prejudices and stereotypes.

 History of Dosta!

-The Dosta! campaign began as part of a wider Council of Europe and European Commission joint program called "Equal Rights and Treatment for Roma in South Eastern Europe".
+The Dosta! campaign began as part of a wider Council of Europe and European Commission joint programme called "Equal Rights and Treatment for Roma in South Eastern Europe".

 It has been implemented in the following countries in 2006 and 2007: